4SAGE

 This section is for AI assistants setting up a 4SAGE session.
 Humans: you don't need to read this — your AI will.

-Bootstrap Procedure (Tier 2: Full Project)
+Bootstrap Procedure (Tier 2: Full Design)

 1. Clone the framework repository.